cudanlab/cudanlab.github.io/content/events/2021-08-23-26-Baltic-Summer-School-of-Digital-Humanities.md

   end: 2021-08-26T16:00:00-00:00
 ---

-**When:** 2021-08-23 - 2021-08-23
+**When:** 2021-08-24
 **Where:** online

 The event is public upon registration https://www.nlib.ee/et/digital-humanities-tallinn-2021-register
 Website: https://www.nlib.ee/digital-humanities-tallinn-2021

 <!--more-->
+**Abstract** – CUDAN Senior Research Fellow Mila Oiva will give a keynote lecture titled “Exploring Fake History Narratives in the Russian Language World Wide Web” and Senior Research Fellow Andres Karjus will give a workshop titled “Exploring and visualizing your data using R”.

-**Abstract** – Baltic Summer School of Digital Humanities **“Digital Methods in Humanities and Social Sciences“** will take place at the National Library of Estonia, Tallinn.
+Baltic Summer School of Digital Humanities **“Digital Methods in Humanities and Social Sciences“** will take place at the National Library of Estonia, Tallinn on 2021-08-23 - 2021-08-26.
 The series follows past events of BSSDH and DigMet, this time with extra content for GLAM institutions.

 The summer school features 9 workshops to choose from, 4 online keynote lectures, and extra student sessions for troubleshooting research methods.
 Please register to attend on the summer school website.
 Spaces are limited in workshops and subject to Covid-19 related constraints.
 The school takes place in hybrid format, fully online participation is also possible.